Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshservice.md

    ii.
 Provide a name for the Authorization Profile

-5. Fetch the authorization URL from your Freshservice instance browser's address bar and copy into Kore.ai XO platform Authorization URL field.

-6. Save Authorization Profile.
+5. Save Authorization Profile.

-7. Select the created Authorization Profile to complete integration.
+6. Select the created Authorization Profile to complete integration.

-8. Click Enable.
+7. Click Enable.

 </container>